akurbanoff/akurbanoff/README.md

 <div>
     <h3>About me</h3>
-    <p>I am 21 years old, I have been studying programming since December 2022.
+    <p>I am 21 years old, I have been start my programming carrier since December 2022.
 I also study at KubSAU at the Faculty of Finance and Credit.
-            I started my career as an android developer in May 2023.
-During this time I worked for AXAS.
-We were developing mvp versions of mobile applications.
-Afterwards, I moved to the Dostaevsky company as a middle android developer, where I work to this day..
+            During my carrier i worked for SDS as junior android developer, where we develop and create apps for clients Afterwards i moved to the AXAS, where we were developing mvp versions of mobile applications.
+Afterwards, I moved to the Dostaevsky company as a middle android developer, where i develop courier and client app.
 All the technologies presented below are familiar to me and I work with them on an ongoing basis.
     </p>
 </div>